-Some of the popular copy trading site said 67% of the copy trader lost, because of very common reasons such as Poor Risk Management / No Diversification / No Patience / No Effort / Unrealistic Expectations.
+Some of the popular copy trading sites said 67% of the copy trader lost, because of very common reasons such as Poor Risk Management / No Diversification / No Patience / No Effort / Unrealistic Expectations.

 Means, even copying the experts fails.
 So, risk management is essential.

 1. Review & Select the Social Trading Platform:

-You may want to carefully review key elements though, for newbies, given the established reputation, starting with eToro or Zulu Trade must be the safest approach if your residence is allowed to open their account.
+You may want to carefully review key elements though, for newbies, given the established reputation, starting with eToro or ZuluTrade must be the safest approach if your residence is allowed to open their account.

 2. Decide & Open FX broker:

 If you already have your own Forex broker account then need to check if the broker is supported by the Social Trading Platform you choose (for eToro, no other choices but you need to open its broker).

 3. Set Your Own Trading Strategy:

-Copy trading may not require technical trading knowledge but it is important to develop a clear strategy on how you will allocate your trading funds and risk tolerance which would be a basis to select the trader you copy.
+Copy-trading may not require technical trading knowledge but it is important to develop a clear strategy on how you will allocate your trading funds and risk tolerance which would be a basis to select the trader you copy.